 We prioritise and recommend urgent or high priority repair and maintenance works that are required on a risk-based approach and depending on the available annual budgets.

 Bridge strengthening programme

-During the late 1980s and the 1990s, we undertook a comprehensive programme to assess the load carrying capacity of our bridges with a span of 1.5m or more.
-This was as a result of proposals to increase the weight of vehicles permitted to use the highway road network from 38 to 40 tonnes, in line with the EU.
+During the late 1980s and the 1990s, we undertook a comprehensive assessment programme to determine the load carrying capacity of our bridges with a span of 1.5m or more.
+This was as a result of proposals to increase the weight of vehicles permitted to use the UK road network from 38 to 40 tonnes, in line with the EU.

 The assessment programme found that a number of bridges were unsuitable and, as a result, a bridge strengthening programme was instigated.

 In addition to bridge strengthening schemes, major maintenance work is undertaken to replace or repair structures which fall outside the scope of the bridge assessment programme.

 The bridge strengthening programme and other major maintenance work are funded by central government.